 Most recently, CEAM played a central role in passing a new virtual education law which will open the door of educational opportunity to students across the state.
 CEAM is diligently working to make sure the law is properly implemented and that families have as many options as possible under the new program.

 CEAM’s role in the Missouri Unaccredited Schools Transfer Case:

-Over the past four years CEAM has stood firmly alongside parents who are trying to navigate a crippling public school bureaucracy and by protecting their legal rights.
+CEAM has consistently stood firmly alongside parents who are trying to navigate a crippling public school bureaucracy and by protecting their legal rights.
 From 2014 to 2016, CEAM worked closely with the parents and students in Normandy and Riverview Gardens, which at the time were Missouri’s two unaccredted districts.

 Not only did CEAM help parents through the murky waters of complicated and oftentimes non-sensical transfer paperwork and unclear expectations, but when the Missouri Department of Elementary and Secondary Education (DESE), the Normandy Schools Collaborative, and several “receiving” school districts collectively blocked students from transferring out of their failing district into higher performing districts, CEAM financially supported a successful legal challenge.

 Judge Michael Burton’ ruling was unambiguous when he admonished the Missouri State Board of Education for essentially attempting an end-run around the law, noting that “[no] document submitted into evidence by the Defendants states that the Normandy Schools Collaborative (NSC) is in fact ‘accredited’…The Board figured it could either illogically call a horribly failing school district ‘accredited’ or call the NSC something else and boldly announce that the transfer statue would not be applicable.
 The Board chose the latter approach.”